roughnecks/ZED/README.md

 * Chat messages check (logs to console when bot receives a chat message).
 * Notifications check (logs to console if any new comment is available).
 * Lottery: Send any 1 Trading Card, Background, Emoticon or Booster Pack to the BoT and it will send you back a random Item of the same type (card for card, emote for emote etc...).
+* Group CHAT: Join the BoT to any Group CHAT manually or via config file and start using commands (WIP).

 ## Required software